 My mum actually makes Manathakkali Sambar with a few variations to the recipe below and it still tastes awesome.

 Make your very own Sambar Powder at home with my granny’s recipe and you could use them to make this Vathal Kozhambu and a lot of variety of sambar.

-Manathakkali vathal kulambu is all about comfort food served with steamed rice & potato curry.
+Manathakkali vathal kulambu is a traditional southindian side dish.
+This Kulambu is comfort served with steamed rice & potato curry.

 - Small Lemon Sized Tamarind